Free job training programs Arkansas.

-The Arkansas Career Readiness Certification can help you land a position as potential employers will know that you have the basic workplace skills required.
+The Arkansas Career Readiness Certification can help clients land a position.
+Potential employers will know that the applicant has the basic workplace skills required.
 The program relies on the WorkKeys assessment concept.
-Even if you already have a post-secondary degree, a high school diploma, or GED, the Arkansas CRC further proves to businesses that you can handle tasks such as reading instructions and directions, have basic math skills, are able to research and find information, and can work with figures.
+Even if the client has a post-secondary degree, a high school diploma, or GED, the Arkansas CRC further proves to businesses that the job candidate can handle tasks such as reading instructions and directions, have basic math skills, are able to research and find information, and can work with figures.

 The Arkansas Department of Career Education and the Career and Technical Education program is available for both adults and youth.
 It will help prepare clients for a range of advanced education, careers and training opportunities.
-This can include computer roles, data processing, engineering, design, and others.
+This can include computer roles, data processing, engineering, design, apprenticeships for younger workers or teens and others.
 It offers both real-world work experience and specialized training to prepare students and job seekers for the modern workplace.
 The government program prepares people for a variety of entry level and professional occupations.
+Learn more on teenage and college student apprenticeships.

 Adult education is a separate resource.
 It will help people improve their educational attainment levels so that they can successfully find a job and increase their experience and education.
 Get information on scholarships and financial aid that can be applied to.